Tonghak Peasant Revolution: Founding of Donghak

-Various secret societies formed, apart from the rebellions, including the Salbangye, 'Association of the killers of the Yangban (aristocrats)', the Saljugye, 'Association of the killers of the (slave's) masters', the Salryakgye, 'Association of killers and robbers', the Geomgye, 'Sword association', the Judogye, 'Association of the drunk', the Yudan, 'League of Wanderers', and the Nokrimdang, 'Group of the Green Woods' (Nokrimdang were 'noble thieves', who stole from the rich and gave to the poor).
+Various secret societies formed, apart from the rebellions, including the Salbangye, 'Association of the Killers of the Yangban (aristocrats),' the Saljugye, 'Association of the Killers of the (slave's) masters,' the Salryakgye, 'Association of Killers and robbers,' the Geomgye, 'Sword association,' the Judogye, 'Association of the drunk,' the Yudan, 'League of Wanderers', and the Nokrimdang, 'Group of the Green Woods' (Nokrimdang were 'noble thieves,' who stole from the rich and gave to the poor).

-It was in this turbulent age that the Donghak religion, the later Cheondoism, formed.
-Its founder, Choe Jeu, described the founding of the religion, which was later transcribed by Choe Sihyeong, the second Donghak leader:
+In this turbulent age, the Donghak religion was formed.
+Its founder, Choe Je-u, described the founding of the religion, which Choe Sihyeong, the second Donghak leader, later transcribed:

 Donghak was a mixture of various religions.
-Its core tenets and beliefs (monotheism, sacred book, organized religion) are similar to Christianity.
+Its core tenets and beliefs (monotheism, sacred books, organized religion) are similar to Christianity.
 Choe himself said that "the meanings [between Christianity and Donghak] are the same; only the words are different".
 The Donghak conversion rite, in which hundreds of people gathered in an open place and knelt before a cup of clean water, was partly influenced by the Christian baptism ritual.

 However, many direct influences were from shamanism and folk beliefs.
-Witnesses record that Choe Jeu participated in animistic rituals to mountain deities.
-His incantations and the Sword Dance were also derived from shamanism.
+Witnesses record that Choe Je-u participated in animistic rituals to mountain deities.
+His chants and the Sword Dance were also derived from shamanism.

 Certain beliefs were unique to Donghak.
-Choe Jeu said that "All humans are Hanulnim".
-Choe promoted human equality, and created certain ideologies such as the belief that the world was a cycle of 5,000 years (Jeoncheon and Hucheon), and that this cycle was ending to make way for a new world.
-This made Donghak potentially dangerous to the Joseon Dynasty, which banned the religion and executed Choe in 1864 for 'Tricking and Lying to the Foolish People'.
+Choe Je-u said that "All humans are Hanulnim".
+Choe promoted human equality and created certain ideologies, such as the belief that the world was a cycle of 5,000 years (Jeoncheon and Hucheon) and that this cycle was ending to make way for a new world.
+This made Donghak potentially dangerous to the Joseon Dynasty, which banned the religion and executed Choe in 1864 for 'Tricking and Lying to the Foolish People.'

-Nevertheless, Donghak spread all across Gyeongsang Province by the 1870s, causing need for a better organization.
-Donghak was organized into 'Jeob' and 'Po'.
-A 'Jeobju'(접주，接主) administered a 'Jeob'.
-For example, Jeon Bongjun, the leader of the revolution, was Jeobju of Gobu.
-Under a Jeobju was a 'Myeonjeobju'.
-In large towns (such as Taein or Jeonju) were a 'Great Jeobju', as Kim Gaenam was the Great Jeobju of Taein.
-Various Jeobs were organized into a 'Po', and a 'Poju' led a Po.
-The 'Gyoju', at the time Choe Sihyeong, led the whole Donghak religion.
+Nevertheless, Donghak spread across Gyeongsang Province by the 1870s, causing the need for a better organization.
+Donghak was organized into 'Jeob' and 'Po.'
+A 'Jeobju' administered a 'Jeob.'
+For example, Jeon Bong-jun, the leader of the revolution, was Jeobju of Gobu.
+Under a Jeobju was a 'Myeonjeobju.'
+In large towns (such as Taein or Jeonju) were a 'Great Jeobju,' as Kim Gae-nam was the Great Jeobju of Taein.
+Various Jeobs were organized into a 'Po,' and a 'Poju' led a Po.
+The 'Gyoju,' at the time Choe Sihyeong, led the whole Donghak religion.

-Yi Pilje's Revolt
+Yi Pil-je's Revolt

-In 1871, Yi Pilje, Jeobju of Yeonghae, revolted using the Donghak infrastructure.
-The revolt failed, but proved that Donghak was a danger to the feudalistic Korean society.
+In 1871, Yi Pil-je, Jeobju of Yeonghae, revolted using the Donghak infrastructure.
+The revolt failed but proved that Donghak was dangerous to the feudalistic Korean society.